History of computer science: Early post-Analytical Engine designs

 Following Babbage, although at first unaware of his earlier work, was Percy Ludgate, a clerk to a corn merchant in Dublin, Ireland.
 He independently designed a programmable mechanical computer, which he described in a work that was published in 1909.

 Two other inventors, Leonardo Torres Quevedo and Vannevar Bush, also did follow on research based on Babbage's work.
-In his Essays on Automatics (1914), Torres designed an analytical electromechanical machine that was controlled by a read-only program and introduced the idea of floating-point arithmetic.
-In 1920, to celebrate the 100th anniversary of the invention of the arithmometer, he presented in Paris the Electromechanical Arithmometer, which consisted of an arithmetic unit connected to a (possibly remote) typewriter, on which commands could be typed and the results printed automatically.
+In his Essays on Automatics (1914), Torres designed an analytical electromechanical machine controlled by a read-only program and introduced the idea of floating-point arithmetic.
+He demonstrated the practical feasibility of these concepts in Paris in 1920 with the Electromechanical Arithmometer, consisting of an arithmetic unit connected to a (possibly remote) typewriter, on which commands could be typed and the results printed automatically.
 Bush's paper Instrumental Analysis (1936) discussed using existing IBM punch card machines to implement Babbage's design.
 In the same year he started the Rapid Arithmetical Machine project to investigate the problems of constructing an electronic digital computer.